 Hunting for your next job can be draining and it can sometimes prove difficult to stay motivated.
 Unemployment can be a miserable time and no doubt sometimes the only thing you will want to do is curl up in a ball and escape reality.
 Though it may be hard to pick yourself up and dust yourself off, you can do it.
 So what are the best ways to keep motivated?

 CK Clinical conducted a poll on LinkedIn to find out just this.
-Here is a list of the 15 most popular tips:
+Here are the most popular tips:

 - No. of CV’s you send out